Associate of Science in Nursing

-The philosophy of the Associate Degree Nursing program supports the mission of GNTC to provide accessible high quality education.
+The philosophy of the Associate of Science in Nursing program supports the mission of GNTC to provide accessible high-quality education.
 The nursing faculty believes that:

 - Nursing is an art, service, and applied science, evolving from a theoretical foundation in the humanities, natural and social sciences, and nursing.
-Nursing directs its therapeutic interventions toward helping the individual to maintain and achieve optimal wellbeing when possible or to die with dignity when death is inevitable.
-The goal of helping the individual become self-sufficient at his/her highest level of functioning is met through integration of applied theories and models.
-Nursing practice encompasses utilization of knowledge, skills, behaviors, and the nursing process.
+Nursing directs its therapeutic interventions toward helping the individual to maintain and achieve optimal well-being when possible or to die with dignity when death is inevitable.
+The goal of helping the individual become self-sufficient at his/her highest level of functioning is met through the integration of applied theories and models.
+The nursing practice encompasses the utilization of knowledge, skills, behaviors, and the nursing process.
 The following attributes are characteristic of the nurse: (1) technical competence, (2) accountability, (3) caring and compassion, (4) critical thinking, (5) effective communication, (6) technological literacy, (7) flexibility and adaptability, and (8) professionalism.
-Nursing care is accomplished by deliberate nursing interventions that occur within a dynamic and culturally diverse health care system.
+Nursing care is accomplished by deliberate nursing interventions that occur within a dynamic and culturally diverse healthcare system.
 Assimilation of evidence-based practice and informatics are utilized to adapt to the evolving complexities of healthcare.

 - Caring and compassion are integral parts of nursing.
-Caring includes feelings of interest, concern, sensitivity to and respect for others as health care is provided.
-Compassion is an awareness of and sympathy with another’s distress combined with the desire to alleviate the distress and is used in collaboration with caring.
+Caring includes feelings of interest, concern, sensitivity to, and respect for others as health care is provided.
+Compassion is an awareness of and sympathy for another’s distress combined with the desire to alleviate the distress and is used in collaboration with caring.

 - Health is a dynamic process that incorporates the physical, mental, emotional, spiritual, and social well-being of the individual.
 It is more than the absence of illness.
 It is influenced by the individual’s values and beliefs as he/she strives to achieve the highest level of functioning.

-Selection for entrance into the nursing program is highly competitive.
-A point system is used based on grades, entrance exam scores, state of residence, and number of core courses completed.
+The selection for entrance into the nursing program is highly competitive.
+A point system is used based on grades, entrance exam scores, state of residence, and the number of core courses completed.
 Students must have a calculated GPA of 3.0 on the core courses attempted and a score of 75% or higher on each required component of the HESI Admission Assessment Exam.
-(See College Catalog on the Georgia Northwestern Technical College website and FAQ below).
+(See the Catalog for more information).

 Programs of Study